sarkerlab/Website/_pages/drug_abuse.md

 ## Highlights

-Our work was featured on <a href="https://www.popsci.com/story/health/opioids-social-media-predict/"> Popular Science </a> (with some fair criticism and skepticism. <br />
+Our work was featured on <a href="https://www.popsci.com/story/health/opioids-social-media-predict/"> Popular Science </a> (with some fair criticism and skepticism). <br />

 Our work was featured on <a href = "http://www.emoryhealthsciblog.com/opioids-crunching-the-tweets/"> The Emory Health Science Blog </a> <br />